-After completing prerequisites in introductory economics, you’ll dive into foundational coursework that connects economic theories to the environment, energy, and natural resources.
+After completing courses in introductory economics, you’ll dive into foundational coursework that connects economic theories to the environment, energy, and natural resources.
 Learn about the business case for sustainable practices and how organizational decisions can affect the economy and environment.

 Who’s eligible for the environmental, energy, and resource economics minor?

-All Cornell undergraduates except students enrolled in Dyson
+All Cornell undergraduates except students enrolled in Dyson.

 How many credits are required?